bbbradsmith/hatariB/README.md

   * Restoring a savestate, or using netplay/run-ahead into the pause or one-shot keyboard will have an outdated/blank background until unpaused, as Hatari can't rebuild the image until it runs a frame.
 We might consider fixing this by adding the framebuffer to the savestate, though it would significantly increase the data size.
   * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated keys, you might end up suddenly holding the underlying button when the keyboard closes.
   * The Floppy Disk List pause screen won't display unicode filenames correctly.
-  * You can use Load New Disk or M3U playlists
+  * You can use Load New Disk or M3U playlists to load the same floppy multiple times, or multiple floppies with the same name.
+This mostly works okay, but a savestate restore might be unable to identify which of them was actually inserted.

 Possible Future Tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?